 On a basic level, the value of an AMA is the connection you make with people interested in your topic of expertise.
-You're able to share your invaluable first-hand knowledge and experience with the Reddit community, and highlight your research in front of large audiences (Professor Andy Andres' AMA for BU reached 82,000 people).
-Professors who have hosted AMAs have also reported a corresponding uptick in media interest: reporters often use Reddit to source experts, and AMAs are easily discoverable on search engines, too.
+You're able to share your invaluable firsthand knowledge and experience with the Reddit community, and highlight your research in front of large audiences.
+Professors who have hosted AMAs have also reported a corresponding uptick in media interest: reporters often use Reddit to source experts, and AMAs are easily discoverable on search engines too.
 Additionally, professors' participation is valued by BU leadership.
 Each AMA gets featured in the following day's Executive News Briefing, which is sent to the President, Deans, department chairs, and more.